 Executive Sponsor agreement required to change an Epic from a “Priority 1”

-Executive Sponsor agreement required to change an Epic to a “Priority 4”

 Product Owner and Scrum team can change an Epic from a “Priority 3” to a “Priority 2”, or from a “Priority 2” to a “Priority 3”.

-User Story Priority
+User Story Priority – Release Backlog

 The Product Owner needs to be continually prioritizing the User Stories in the Release Backlog to give guidance on User Stories to focus refinement for sprint planning, and for guidance during sprint planning.
 Prior to each sprint planning meeting, the Product Owner will update the User Story priorities in the Release Backlog to the following four buckets: